ekuiter/torte/README.md

 [^19]: For SharpSAT-td+Arjun, two configurations were provided by the model-counting competition (`conf1` and `conf2`).
 As only the second configuration actually runs SharpSAT-td, we chose `conf2` (`conf1` probably implements the approximate counter `SharpSAT-td-Arjun+ApproxMC`).

+[^20]: This version of dSharp is [known](https://doi.org/10.4230/LIPIcs.SAT.2022.30) to produce inaccurate results for some inputs, so use it with caution.

 ## Predefined Experiments